NebojsaHorvat/PowerAuction/README.md

 2. The demo data setup would have created some assets from each of the parties.
 The assets can be found under MyAssets Section.
 These assets could be put on auction.
-New assets can be create using the create asset button.
+New assets can be create using the create powerPromise button.
 The drop down at the top right corner can be used to toggle between parties.
 The balance next to it indicates the current active parties cash balance.
 Cash can be issued using the Issue Cash Button.
 ![Landing Page](./snaps/landing.png)

-3. Click on an asset to put it on auction.
+3. Click on an powerPromise to put it on auction.
 Input the `Base Price` and the `Auction Deadline` and click in the Create Auction button to Create the Auction.
 ![Create Auction](./snaps/CreateAuction.png)